tonygilkerson/ckad/practice-questions/question.md

 k apply -f mynginx.yaml
 ```

-### Question 8.2

-Change the `mynginx` pod's image to `nginx:1.7.1`.
+### Change the `mynginx` pod's image to `nginx:1.7.1`.
 Observe that the container will be restarted as soon as the image gets pulled.

 Answer: